 New FreeStyle Libre 2 App Offers Major Upgrades

 Abbott has released a new iPhone app for its FreeStyle Libre 2 which offers several important upgrades, including improved remote monitoring, which helps people with diabetes and healthcare professionals.
+The Android version is now FDA approved as well.

 Previously, anyone using a Freestyle Libre 2 had to use a separate reader in order to scan and view their glucose data – now this data is accessible on your iPhone reducing the need for multiple devices.
 “The app will allow patients to monitor their blood glucose easily from a phone [app], reducing the burden of carrying an extra device with them at all times,” said Natalie Bellini, an endocrinology family nurse practitioner in Buffalo, NY.
 “Although this can seem like a small thing for some without diabetes, it is a big deal for a huge percentage of [people with diabetes].
 We have been inundated with calls asking about upgrading to the app as soon as it is available.”